 A vision screening is a relatively short examination that can indicate the presence of a vision problem or a potential vision problem.
 A vision screening cannot diagnose exactly what is wrong with your eyes; instead, it can indicate that you should make an appointment with an ophthalmologist or optometrist for a more comprehensive dilated eye examination.

-However, there is no clear evidence on the accurateness and effectiveness of a visual screening for open-angle glaucoma (U.S. Preventive Services Task Force, 2013).
-A comprehensive dilated eye exam is the most effective detection method.
+However, there is no clear evidence on the accurateness and effectiveness of a vision screening for open-angle glaucoma (U.S. Preventive Services Task Force, 2013).
+For glaucoma, a comprehensive dilated eye exam is the most effective detection method.